 Blepharitis is a condition that causes red, irritated, itchy, and dry eyes.
 According to The American Academy of Ophthalmology®, blepharitis is one of the most frequently occurring ocular issues, with at least some signs of it found in around 37-47% of eye care patients.
-At Pine Vision Care in Philadelphia, Julia Zyrina, OD, expertly performs comprehensive eye exams to determine what type of blepharitis you’re dealing with, and what the best treatment path for you is.
+At Pine Vision Care in Philadelphia, our doctors expertly perform comprehensive eye exams to determine what type of blepharitis you’re dealing with, and what the best treatment path for you is.
 Book your appointment anytime using the online tool, or call the office to get blepharitis help now.

 Blepharitis is an ocular condition that causes your eyelids to grow inflamed.
 There are two types of blepharitis, anterior and posterior.

 In anterior blepharitis, the eyelid inflammation occurs at your lash roots.